Real Life Recipes | Olivia Wyles

 I first saw a version of this protein ice cream on Instagram, and it instantly caught my attention.
 The original recipe used electrolyte powder with coconut water and maple syrup, which sounded delicious...but I wanted to put my own spin on it.
 I figured if they could make a refreshing, protein-packed frozen treat with simple ingredients, I could do the same with my favorite chocolate protein powder and electrolyte mix, just with a little tweak to keep it low carb.

 Instead of coconut water, I used plain water, which lets the chocolate flavor really shine.
-And for sweetness?
-A zero sugar honey substitute does the trick, keeping it smooth and balanced without being overly sweet.
+For sweetness, A zero sugar honey substitute does the trick, keeping it smooth and balanced without being overly sweet.
 Blending everything together creates a creamy base that, once frozen, transforms in the Ninja Creami machine into a thick, soft-serve consistency.
-It’s the perfect mix of sweet and salty, with a texture that lands somewhere between a protein shake and traditional ice cream.
+It's the perfect mix of sweet and salty.

 Chocolate Protein Ice Cream with ninja creami in background

 The best part?
-The entire pint is just 2 net carbs, so it’s a great option if you’re looking for a healthy dessert recipe with less sugar.
-Plus, it’s easy to customize.
-Next time, I might add in some chocolate chips, a drizzle of almond butter, or experiment with other different fun flavors.
+The entire pint is just 2 net carbs, so it's a great option if you're looking for a healthy dessert recipe with less sugar.
+Plus, it's easy to customize.
+Next time, I might add in some chocolate chips, a drizzle of almond butter, or experiment with other different fun flavors like dreamy orange cream.

 Ingredients for Chocolate Protein Ice Cream